phbasler/BSMPT/README.md

 4) Afterwards type `./autogen.sh --lib=PathToLib --CXX=YourC++Compiler` in order to create a makefile in the main path, with the libraries installed in 'PathToLib'.

+5) Finally go back to the main directory and type 'make'.

 ---